atom/atom/docs/rfcs/003-consolidate-core-packages.md

 ## Explanation

 Many of Atom's core packages now live in the core `atom/atom` repository.
 To the Atom user, this change will be imperceptible as these packages still show up in the list of Core Packages in the Settings View.
+Users can still disable these packages if they want to replace their behavior with other packages.

-For maintainers and contributors, there will be less juggling of repositories and no more publishing of updates to these packages with `apm`.
+For maintainers and contributors, there will be less juggling of repositories and no more publishing of updates to these packages with `apm`:

 Contributors now clone and build `atom/atom` to work on improvements to core packages.
 They will no longer have to use `apm link` in dev mode to test changes they make to packages in the repo's `packages` folder.
+Core packages that aren't consolidated still have folders under `packages` with README.md files that point to the home repository for that package.

 When a contributor sends a PR to `atom/atom` that only affects files in a folder under `packages`, only the specs for the relevant package folders will be executed using Atom's CI scripts.
 This means that a full Atom build will not be required when no Atom Core code is changed in a PR.
 Package specs are also now run against all 3 OSes on Atom `master` and release builds.

-Core packages that aren't consolidated still have folders under `packages` with README.md files that point to the home repository for that package.
+Atom maintainers no longer have to publish new versions to consolidated core packages and then edit `package.json` to bump the package version in a particular Atom release branch (Stable, Beta, or `master`).
+When a PR against a consolidated core package in `atom/atom` is merged, no version number change is required and the changes will immediately be a part of the next release from that branch.

 ## Drawbacks